Seabrook, New Hampshire

 Seabrook is a town in Rockingham County, New Hampshire, United States.
 The population was 8,401 at the 2020 census.
-Located at the southern end of the coast of New Hampshire on the border with Massachusetts, Seabrook is noted as the location of the Seabrook Station Nuclear Power Plant, the third-most recently constructed nuclear power plant in the United States.
+Located at the southern end of the coast of New Hampshire, on the border with Massachusetts, Seabrook is noted as the location of the Seabrook Station Nuclear Power Plant, the third-most recently constructed nuclear power plant in the United States.

 Seabrook is the first town one encounters when entering New Hampshire northbound on I–95.

 Geography

 According to the United States Census Bureau, the town has a total area of 25.1 sqkm, of which 23.3 sqkm are land and 1.9 sqkm are water, comprising 7.46% of the town.
 The census-designated place of Seabrook Beach occupies the eastern end of the town, along the Atlantic Ocean.
 The highest point in Seabrook is 217 ft above sea level on Grape Hill, whose 230 ft summit lies just south of the town line in Salisbury, Massachusetts.
 Seabrook is drained by the Blackwater, the Browns River, and the Hampton Falls River, all of which drain north or east to Hampton Harbor, an inlet to the Atlantic Ocean.
-The southwest corner of the town drains via Lucy Brook to the Back River in Massachusetts, part of the Merrimack River watershed.
+The southwestern corner of the town drains via Lucy Brook to the Back River in Massachusetts, part of the Merrimack River watershed.